gurram1223/text_summerization_reviews/README.md

 5. URL: https://summerization-reviews.el.r.appspot.com/ - It has limitation on the requests because we have large sized weights file and dependecies which consumes all the default memory in the cloud.

+### Note : Google App Engine is free up to a certain amount of resource usage.